 On the other hand, a bench warrant is issued when a person has failed to appear at a mandatory court appearance.
 These are the most common form of warrants in California.
 These warrants call for the immediate arrest and detention of the person named.

 Most people who have been put on probation for a misdemeanor or felony are required to complete programs specific to their crimes.
 If you fail to attend or complete these mandatory programs, a bench warrant for your arrest in California will be issued.

 If you are arrested for a violation of probation after being convicted of a felony, you can be held without bail.
-You will not only risk being arrested, but also face further punishment for violating probation.
+You will not only risk being arrested but also face further punishment for violating probation.
 You can then be resentenced for up to the maximum for the crime.

-What to do About a Warrant for Your Arrest
+What to do About an Arrest Warrant

-When you believe you have either type of warrant out for your arrest, do not try to handle the issue on your own.
+When you believe you have either type of warrant out for you, do not try to handle the issue on your own.
 After all, if you wouldn’t go to trial without a lawyer, why would you represent yourself in front of a judge in these circumstances without a legal representative?

 By contacting a professional, you may be able to have the warrant revoked and avoid jail time.
 An attorney can help prepare you with the proper documentation and information to ensure you receive a fair and reasonable bail amount.
 In some cases, he may even be able to attend court without you.